 - Fleas and vermin are present

-- Individual appears to neglect his or her self
+- The individual appears to neglect his or her self

 - Individual insists the animals are doing well even though objective evidence demonstrates this is not the case